Ques 1: Define force.

 Ques 5: What is frictional force?

-Ans: The force that always opposes the motion of object is called force of friction.
+Ans: The force that always opposes the motion of an object is called the force of friction.

 Ques 6: What is inertia?

-Ans: The natural tendency of an object to resist a change in their state of rest or of uniform motion is called inertia.
+Ans: The natural tendency of an object to resist a change in its state of rest or of uniform motion is called inertia.